On the maximum of the weighted binomial sum $(1+a)^{-r}\sum_{i=0}^{r}\binom{m}{i}a^{i}$: Proof of Lemma

-holds for any integer $0\leq n\leq al+2$.
+holds for any integer $0\leq n\leq ak+2$.
 We give an inductive proof of \eqref{eq:equivalent}.
-It is clearly true when $n=0$ because the sum on the left-hand side of \eqref{eq:equivalent} is empty and $P_{0}(a,l)=Q_{0}(a,l)=1$.
-Suppose \eqref{eq:equivalent} holds for some nonnegative integer $k<al+2$.
-Then using the induction hypothesis we have
+It is clearly true when $n=0$ because the sum on the left-hand side of \eqref{eq:equivalent} is empty and $P_{0}(a,k)=Q_{0}(a,k)=1$.
+Suppose \eqref{eq:equivalent} holds for some nonnegative integer $n<ak+2$.
+Then, using the induction hypothesis and the recurrences for $P_{n+1}(a,k)$ and $Q_{n+1}(a,k)$, we have

-Hence, the claim holds for $k+1$.
+Hence, the claim holds for $n+1$.

 \end{proof}